-We use base ten blocks to teach the kids’ place value.
+We use base ten blocks to teach the kids place value.
 They like to use the blocks to build (even though they aren’t supposed to) but since we taught them to write out numbers for the other to decode with the blocks they love it!
 The last items in this basket are the clothespin games.

-The baggie also holds fraction circles.
+The baggie also hold fraction circles.

-Geoboards have been a lifesaver for me.
+Geoboards have been a life saver for me.
 I hardly ever get rebuttal when I tell the kids to go get a geoboard.
-Finally, I let the kids use yarn and beads to practice making patterns.
+Finally I let the kids use yarn and beads to practice making patterns.
 All of these activities keep them busy while teaching them important math skills.